hoshiiionline/its122L-mp3/README.md

  1. Use a webserver like XAMPP, WAMP or MAMP to create this website
  2. Use the following development tools: PHP, HTML, Javascripts, bootstrap and Photoshop or any image editor to create Zodic sign images(make sure that your image is in jpg format)
- 3.In order to do this you must create an Admin Page and use MySQL DB to create a date entry to enter the Zodiac Signs Description,Zodiac Sign Images, user's date of birth and user's detailed list.
+ 3. In order to do this you must create an Admin Page and use MySQL DB to create a date entry to enter the Zodiac Signs Description,Zodiac Sign Images, user's date of birth and user's detailed list.
  4. Create Registration, Login and Dashboard for the user.
- 5. Create your own name and logo for your Horoscope Website use Photoshop or Illustrator make it more vivid not pixelated 6 Once the user entered their Details: Name,Gender and Date of Birth they will go to the Dashboard to see their Daily Horoscope, Description of Zodiac Sign and his/her daily horoscope for this day/month
+ 5. Create your own name and logo for your Horoscope Website use Photoshop or Illustrator make it more vivid not pixelated
+ 6. Once the user entered their Details: Name,Gender and Date of Birth they will go to the Dashboard to see their Daily Horoscope, Description of Zodiac Sign and his/her daily horoscope for this day/month
- 6. This MP is by group.
+ 7. This MP is by group.
 Max of 2 members.
- 7. Submission includes: Your Website in Zip file(includes complete code, images and others) and link if you created it in Free Webhosting, Screenshots and Demo Video.
+ 8. Submission includes: Your Website in Zip file(includes complete code, images and others) and link if you created it in Free Webhosting, Screenshots and Demo Video.

 Criteria for Scoring/Total of 100: